shubhamk10/shubhamk10/README.md

 - 👋 Hi, I’m Shubham K
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...